Crossvault Capital Management LLC Has $15.05 Million Stake in AbbVie Inc. (NYSE:ABBV)

 Analyst Upgrades and Downgrades

 ABBV has been the subject of several recent research reports.
-BMO Capital Markets increased their price target on shares of AbbVie from $161.00 to $174.00 and gave the stock an “outperform” rating in a research report on Monday, April 25th.
-Piper Sandler dropped their price objective on shares of AbbVie from $160.00 to $155.00 in a report on Friday.
-SVB Leerink assumed coverage on shares of AbbVie in a report on Monday, May 23rd.
-They set an “underperform” rating and a $140.00 price objective for the company.
+SVB Leerink assumed coverage on shares of AbbVie in a research report on Monday, May 23rd.
+They issued an “underperform” rating and a $140.00 price target for the company.
+BMO Capital Markets raised their price objective on shares of AbbVie from $161.00 to $174.00 and gave the stock an “outperform” rating in a report on Monday, April 25th.
+Morgan Stanley raised their price objective on shares of AbbVie from $188.00 to $191.00 and gave the stock an “overweight” rating in a report on Friday, July 8th.
 StockNews.com raised shares of AbbVie from a “buy” rating to a “strong-buy” rating in a report on Friday, April 8th.
-Finally, UBS Group raised their price objective on shares of AbbVie to $154.00 and gave the stock an “outperform” rating in a report on Wednesday.
+Finally, Daiwa Capital Markets lowered shares of AbbVie from an “outperform” rating to a “neutral” rating and set a $150.00 price objective for the company. in a report on Friday, May 6th.
 One investment analyst has rated the stock with a sell rating, four have issued a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the stock.
 According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $159.81.

 Insider Buying and Selling at AbbVie